AI-Ready Infrastructure: The Backbone of Global Business Growth

 Cybersecurity in an MNC environment

 As global organisations expand their digital operations, securing user identities has become a top priority.
 Cybercriminals increasingly exploit compromised credentials to gain unauthorised access to sensitive systems and data.
 To prevent breaches and ensure operational continuity, businesses require robust identity security frameworks that prioritise access control and authentication at every touchpoint.
 Advanced solutions like identity and access management (IAM) and zero trust network access (ZTNA) play a vital role in addressing these challenges.
-These systems adapt in real-time to potential threats, ensuring only verified users can access critical resources.
-By embedding identity security at the core of their cybersecurity strategy, businesses can enhance trust, maintain compliance with evolving regulations, and address emerging risks effectively.

 Compliance and regulatory adherence